davetes/AI-Healthcare-Assistant/README.md

 # AI Healthcare Assistant

 A comprehensive, AI-powered healthcare application that helps users monitor their health, get basic medical advice, and manage appointments.
-Built with modern web technologies and powered by  Groq GPT models.
+Built with modern web technologies and powered by  Groq  models.

 ## 🚀 Features